lordbecerril/Video-Game-Character-GAN/README.md

 ## So how are we doing this?
 So we are still in the process.
 Will update this part as we move forward.
 Our main script is *VGC_GAN.py*.
 We plan on utilizing an Amazon Web Services Deep Learning AMI EC2 instance.
 We are using the Python programming language and the Keras libraries.<br/>
 <br/>
-Our Generator Architecture is as follows:
+Our Generator Architecture is as follows:<br/>
 ![Generator](./Data/Generator_Arch.png)
 Notice the convolution layers.
 Pretty cool stuff.
 <br/>